Jared-Wood135/wine_project/README.md

 <a href='#tableofcontents'>Back to 'Table of Contents'</a>
 <br><br>
 <h5>
-Using the 'zillow' dataset from a SQL database acquire properties that have a transaction date of 2017 and are single family/single family inferred homes in order to best predict the home's value.
+Using a 'red' and 'white' wine dataset from <a href='https://data.world/food/wine-quality'>Data.World Wine Quality Dataset</a>, determine the drivers of wine quality and create a model to best predict a wine's quality.
 </h5>
 <br><br><br>